 - Quiche Crust – Use this amazing homemade quiche crust, a classic homemade or store-bought pie crust, Cream Cheese Pie Crust or phyllo crust.

 - Onions – Red, yellow or white onions all work well.
+Learn how to cut an onion here!

 - Oil – A little vegetable, canola or olive oil to caramelize onions.